ironbar/arc25/docs/05_Solution_Summary.md

 After seeing that open-weights models with access to the [BARC DSL](https://github.com/xu3kev/BARC) were able to solve ARC tasks, I decided to use the BARC induction model directly.
 This model already knew how to use the DSL, so I didn't have to provide the signature of the DSL functions in the prompt.
-One brilliant aspect of the [BARC paper](https://arxiv.org/abs/2411.02272) is that they implement generators and solvers for 162 ARC-AGI-1 training tasks, and they use that code as a seed for LLMs to generate new tasks.
-By doing that they move the problem domain from the ARC grids to code, and they can leverage the code capabilities of LLMs to generate new tasks.
+One brilliant aspect of the [BARC paper](https://arxiv.org/abs/2411.02272) is that they implemented generators and solvers for 162 ARC-AGI-1 training tasks, and they use that code as a seed for LLMs to generate new tasks.
+By doing that, they move the problem domain from the ARC grids to code, and they can leverage the code capabilities of LLMs to generate new tasks.
 Asking an LLM to generate new tasks in the grid domain will very likely yield poor results.
 They train the BARC induction model on hundreds of thousands of LLM-generated tasks, and this overcomes the problems I saw in the previous [3.1 section](#31-try-to-train-my-own-models) where I could not generate training data with enough diversity to train my own models.

 ##### 3.3.1 Replicate results from BARC paper

 As a first step, I validated that I could get similar results to the numbers reported in the paper.
-A direct comparison is not possible because their last numbers are obtained doing 20k predictions per task, and I only did around 500 predictions due to the constraints imposed by the Kaggle submission (with the current hardware I don't think it is possible to make much more than 512 predictions per task with a 7B model).
+A direct comparison is not possible because their last numbers are obtained doing 20k predictions per task, and I only did around 500 predictions due to the constraints imposed by the Kaggle submission (with the current hardware, I don't think it is possible to make much more than 512 predictions per task with a 7B model).

 In the paper, there is a plot that shows a solve rate slightly below 15% for 500 submissions, and I got around 22% for the same number of submissions.
 The differences are probably explained because the plot in the paper is very likely obtained with a model trained with less data (not the final model) and also maybe due to using